Accepting online and in-person consultation | (416)-708-8894 | support@holisticaretrauma.com | 4257 Sherwoodtowne Blvd, Suite 200, Mississauga, ON

 You deserve therapy that honours your whole story.

-My name is Priya Jeyakanthan.
+My name is Priya Jey (PJ)

 I AM A REGISTERED PSYCHOTHERAPIST (QUALIFYING) IN ONTARIO.